-Early weapon designs were in-flight insertables.
+Early weapons designs were of the in-flight insertable variety.
 Weapons of this type had removable nuclear capsules (also known as the physics package or pit) and were stored in a bird cage.
 The bird cage ensured storage in a criticality-safe manner.
 The capsules were pressure-sealed.
 Figure 2-5 shows a typical bird cage.
-The bird cage held the nuclear capsule, which contained plutonium, highly enriched uranium (HEU), and a Po-Be initiator.
+The bird cages would hold the nuclear capsule, comprised of plutonium, highly enriched uranium (HEU), and Po-Be initiator.
 Periodic maintenance was required on these early weapon pits to exchange the Po-Be initiators due to the short half-life of 210Po.
-This required disassembly of the weapon pit to remove the initiator, which was at the pit center.
+This would require disassembly of the weapon pit to remove the initiator, which was at the pit center.